Best reptile heating pads 2023: Keep your terrarium temperature just right

 Reasons to avoid

-Want a reptile heat pad, but don’t want to fork out for a thermostat?
-But still want some sort of control over heat output?
-Then you should try this heat pad from Tikaton.
-It doesn’t come with a full-blown thermostat, but it does come with a simple and easy to use temperature control knob.
-This is integrated into the 1.8m power cord which thankfully has a reinforced connector to help prolong the life of the heat pad and the temperature control at the same time.
+Want a reptile heat pad, that can be adjusted?
+This heat pad from Tikaton comes in three sizes and is available with either an adjustment knob, or a thermostat.
+The adjustment knob or thermostat control are integrated into the 1.8m power cord which thankfully has a reinforced connector to help prolong the life of the heat pad and the temperature control at the same time.

 Made from a durable water resistant PVC material - ideal when it needs cleaning - there is a choice of three sizes.
 The smallest of the range is the 6 x 8 inch pad which has a relatively low output of 8W and is an ideal choice for 10-20 gallon tanks.
 The larger 12 x 8 and 18.5 x 8.5 inch pads both have an output of 16W and are fully usable with tanks up to 40 gallons.